-The international focus of the MCI Bachelor’s in Business & Management program, held entirely in English, makes this program unique.
-It attracts students interested in an international career from all over the world.
+The international focus of the MCI Bachelor’s program in Business & Management, held entirely in English, makes this program unique.
+It attracts students from all over the world interested in an international career.

 Students in this high-level, innovative, and practice-oriented course are given the opportunity to acquire advanced management knowledge, while at the same time developing a range of flexible approaches and methodological competencies.
 In addition to providing a solid foundation for a professional career, the focus of the course is on applying theoretical knowledge to practical problems.
 Students are encouraged to develop additional competencies to benefit their future professional careers, including teamwork and communication skills.